Dai shogi: Promotion

 The promotion zone is the 'enemy camp', the farthest five ranks of the board, which are mostly occupied by the opposing player's pieces when the board is first set up.
 When a promotable piece makes a move entering the promotion zone, or makes a capture within the promotion zone—including moves entering, leaving, or moving entirely within the zone—it has the option of "promoting" to a more powerful rank.
 Promotion is effected by turning the piece over after it moves, revealing the name of its promoted rank.
 Promotion is not mandatory, and in some cases it may be beneficial to leave the piece unpromoted.
 Promotion is permanent and promoted pieces may not revert to their original rank.

 If a piece is not promoted upon entering the promotion zone, then it may only promote if it makes a capture.
 This is reset by leaving the zone and reentering: promotion is possible on such a reentry even without a capture.

 Promoting a piece has the effect of changing how that piece moves.
 See below.

 If a piece that cannot retreat or move aside advances across the board until it reaches the other side, it is trapped.
 This applies to the pawn, stone general, iron general, knight, and lance.
 This would hardly occur in practice, because all of these but the knight promote to pieces that keep their old moves, and stalemate is a loss for the stalemated player.
 The situation of the knight is unclear, as it promotes to a piece that does not keep its old moves, and thus there could be a reason to defer its promotion.
-In chu shogi, which is descended from dai shogi, this situation applies to the pawn, which therefore gets a second chance to promote at the last rank on a non-capture: this second chance can likewise be declined, leaving the pawn as an immobile "dead piece" (死に駒).
+In chu shogi, which is descended from dai shogi, this situation applies to the pawn (because of the lion-trading rules in chu shogi), which therefore gets a second chance to promote at the last rank on a non-capture: this second chance can likewise be declined, leaving the pawn as an immobile "dead piece" (死に駒).
 Whether this rule applies to the knight in dai shogi is uncertain, both because this rule might be a later refinement to chu shogi, and because the Edo-era sources have numerous lacunae when describing the rules of the variants other than sho shogi and chu shogi.